95 Sights in Wuppertal, Germany (with Map and Images)

 Steigerturm Frank Vincentz / CC BY-SA 3.0

-The Steigerturm Ronsdorf is a prominent architectural monument in Ronsdorf, a district of the Bergisch city of Wuppertal in North Rhine-Westphalia, Germany.
+The Steigerturm Ronsdorf is a prominent monument in Ronsdorf, a present-day district of the Bergisch city of Wuppertal in North Rhine-Westphalia/Germany.
 The Steigerturm is located in the area of the older site of the fire station in Ronsdorf.
-To the left is the old part of the vehicle halls with parking spaces for two emergency vehicles.
-To the right of the tower is the former recreation room of the firefighting unit, which is now used by the youth fire brigade.
+On the left is the old part of the vehicle halls with parking spaces for two emergency vehicles.
+To the right of the tower is the former recreation room of the extinguishing unit, which is now used by the youth fire brigade.

 Wikipedia: Steigerturm Ronsdorf (DE)